-Between September 2009 and September 2017, police forces in England and Wales lost more than 20,000 officers - a drop of 15%.
-Numbers of officers consistently fell during that period.
+Between March 2010 and March 2018, police forces in England and Wales lost 21,732 officers - a drop of 15%, according to Home Office figures.

-Annual figures which use March as a snapshot have been published for decades and those suggest that 2017 saw the lowest number of police officers since 1981.
+Annual figures which use March as a snapshot have been published for decades and those show that 2018 saw the lowest number of police officers since 1981.

 These cuts came as part of austerity measures brought in by the Conservative and coalition governments from 2010, in an attempt to reduce the deficit.

 In the rest of the UK, policing is devolved.